 - Helping veterans transition back to the civilian workforce.
 Thousands of the brave men and women who serve in our military receive excellent training that is highly valued in the civilian workforce.
 I helped pass the VOW to Hire Heroes Act into law in November 2011.
-This legislation promotes the hiring of unemployed veterans by requiring separating servicemembers to participate in career training programs and providing a tax credit to employers who bring unemployed veterans into their workforce.
+This legislation promotes the hiring of unemployed veterans by requiring separating service members to participate in career training programs and providing a tax credit to employers who bring unemployed veterans into their workforce.
 I also introduced the bipartisan Post-9/11 Veterans Job Training Act to allow veterans to use their GI Bill benefits for job training and apprenticeship programs to help them obtain the skills they need to succeed in the civilian workforce.
 This provision went into effect in October 2011.

-- Many who serve in our military receive emergency medical training as part of their duties.
-These servicemembers return home with valuable skills and the need for good jobs.
+Many who serve in our military receive emergency medical training as part of their duties.
+These service members return home with valuable skills and the need for good jobs.
 In order to help address veterans’ unemployment and reduce the shortage of much-needed emergency medical personnel in rural communities, I introduced the bipartisan Veterans to Paramedics Transition Act, which became law in August 2016.
 This legislation will help veterans earn professional certification by streamlining civilian paramedic training for returning veterans who already have emergency medical experience from their military service.
 I have also supported legislation to accelerate commercial driver’s licensing procedures for veterans who received driving experience in the military, as well as legislation to provide a tax credit to military spouses to cover their re-credentialing costs when they must move to a new state for their spouse’s military service.
 In addition, I introduced legislation that was signed into law in June 2017 to encourage law enforcement agencies to hire veterans.
 The American Law Enforcement Heroes Act prioritizes the Department of Justice Community Oriented Policing Services (COPS) grant applications of state and local law enforcement agencies that use that funding to hire veterans.
 I also introduced the bipartisan Supporting Veterans in STEM Careers Act with Senator Marco Rubio of Florida to encourage veterans and military spouses to pursue careers in STEM fields.
 Our legislation was signed into law in February 2020.

 - Modernizing veterans’ educational benefits.
 The Post-9/11 GI Bill, which I cosponsored and which took effect in August 2009, provides enhanced tuition benefits so that any veteran who serves at least three months on active duty will receive benefits to cover the costs of up to 36 months of higher education, depending on length of service.
 This critical legislation will help GI Bill benefits keep pace with the rising cost of college while ensuring that Guard and Reserve members receive educational benefits comparable to those granted to active-duty soldiers.
 I was an original cosponsor of the Forever GI Bill that was signed into law in August of 2017.
-That bill ended time limits on use of veteran educational benefits.
-I also authored the bipartisan Servicemember Student Loan Interest Relief Act to prevent interest from accruing on student loans during deployment and to help ensure that servicemembers are not set back financially as a result of their service to our nation.
+That bill ended time limits on the use of veteran educational benefits.
+I also authored the bipartisan Servicemember Student Loan Interest Relief Act to prevent interest from accruing on student loans during deployment and to help ensure that service members are not set back financially as a result of their service to our nation.

 - Supporting allies who fought alongside the U.S Military.
 Aiding our Afghan allies who put their lives on the line to support our troops is the right and necessary thing to do.
-That is why in 2022 I introduced bipartisan legislation with Senator Lindsey Graham of South Carolina to give Afghans evacuees who go through additional vetting a green card so that they can start to build their lives in the United States.
+That is why in 2022 I introduced bipartisan legislation with Senator Lindsey Graham of South Carolina to give Afghan evacuees who go through additional vetting a green card so that they can start to build their lives in the United States.
 This is what we did in the wake of the Vietnam War to help refugees, and it’s critical that we do the same thing now.